city. new york city

 If it’s true that the world is evenly divided between mind and matter, I’ve never had any trouble choosing a favorite.
 Really, it wasn’t even a competition.

 Blame it on my religious upbringing.
 Blame it on my chronic malaise.
+Blame it on my introversion.
 But I’ve always been fascinated by the world of my mind, the world of my spirit, the world of my experience.
 To me, it seemed like the only world worth considering.
 The body?
 Eh.
 I could do without.

 The body, for me, was merely an annoyance.
 A big ol’ hunk of meat that I was forced to carry around, feed, clean, control, and protect.
 The mind however held all the keys to happiness, to freedom, to eternity and to my deepest self.

-I’ve spent the last couple decades delving into my mind (whether studying religion in yeshiva or philosophy in college), and following it wherever it happened to lead me.
+I’ve spent the last couple decades delving into my mind (whether through religion, philosophy, meditation, or psychology), and following along wherever it took me.

 But beginning just over a year ago, during the few months I spent living in Rome, I began to notice how the soul doesn’t always need to avoid the body.
 In Judaism, I’d been conditioned to think of god as that which has no body.
 The thing beyond all things.
 He cannot be described, he cannot be sensed; most importantly, though, he cannot even be named.